jina-ai/docs/chapters/ranker_trainer.rst

 Context
 ^^^^^^^

-`LightGBM <https://lightgbm.readthedocs.io/en/latest/index.html#>`_ is a gradient boosting framework that uses tree based learning algorithms.
+`LightGBM <https://lightgbm.readthedocs.io/en/latest/index.html#>`_ is a gradient boosting framework that uses tree-based learning algorithms.
-One of LightGBM's application is optimize Ranking using the algorithm ``LambdaRank`` to optimize ``nDCG``.
+One of LightGBM's applications is optimize Ranking using the algorithm ``LambdaRank`` to optimize ``nDCG``.

 In `Jina Hub <https://github.com/jina-ai/jina-hub/tree/master/rankers/LightGBMRanker>`_, we've created the ``LightGBMRanker``, which allows you to load a LightGBM model with Jina.
 In this guideline, we'll demonstrate a simple use case: Optimize the ranking for a online shopping website:

-Imaging you're running a online-mall sells shoes, and you want to optimize your product ranking using a list of three features:
+Imagine you're running a online mall that sells shoes, and you want to optimize your product ranking using a list of three features:
-`price`, `brand` and `color`.
+`price`, `brand`, and `color`.
 The labels are collected `num_clicks` in the past month.
 Your training data might looks like this: